Okay, let me ask you this – “What acoustic guitar would you buy if you had $3000 right now?”

 The harmonics are so clear and responsive to the slightest whim of your fingertips and the sustain is just insane.
 Whether striking a chord or hitting a single note, you’ll be amazed at how long this guitar rings.
 Very nice!

 If there’s one thing I’d be careful about this guitar, it’s the finish.
 Since it doesn’t have a gloss finish, it’s somewhat vulnerable to dings and scratches.
 Plus the 000-15 is very lightweight, so it might get knocked around in a busy environment.
-(Would not recommend this as a regular gigging guitar).
+(I’d not recommend this as a regular gigging guitar).

 It’s beautiful, it plays wonderfully, it SMELLS like heaven, it’s just perfect.
 Simplicity at its best!
-This Martin 000-15M is without a doubt the most enjoyable, incredibly voiced, guitar that you could want.
+This Martin 000-15M is without a doubt the most enjoyable, incredibly voiced guitar that you could want.
 This is a guitar you will want to give a name, that will be a member of your family, you’ll like to talk to her, introduce her to your friends (and definitely want to use “her” pronoun).

 - Full solid wood body